John Seybert: Early life and conversion

 John, Sr. was confirmed in the Lutheran faith.
 He received an elementary education in German and English.
 The family prospered, John receiving in 1806 at his father's death a farm near Manheim.
 One year after Henry's death, John's mother deserted her sons and entered a religious community at Harmony, Pennsylvania, called the Rappites.
 Though John maintained contact with her until his death, her actions permanently alienated David from their mother.

 Though raised, even confirmed, a Lutheran, John was converted at a revival held by an itinerant Evangelical preacher, Matthias Betz, in Manheim, 21 June 1810.
-Immediately he showed great zeal for the Christian faith.
-He was chosen as class leader of a class that met in Manheim.
+Immediately, he showed great zeal for the Christian faith.
+He was chosen as the class leader of a class that met in Manheim.
 He was also recruited as class leader of a class that met in nearby Mount Joy.

 Ordained ministry

 Seybert was brought into the preaching ministry of the Evangelical Association by the Rev. John Dreisbach, an early denominational leader.
 Seybert was received as a preacher-on-trial in 1819 and appointed to the Lancaster Circuit.
-He began a strenuous discipline of Biblical and theological study, which he follow throughout his long ministry.
+He began a strenuous discipline of Biblical and theological study, which he followed throughout his long ministry.

-In 1822 Seybert was ordained a deacon.
+In 1822, Seybert was ordained a deacon.
 He went on to serve other churches/circuits, finally arriving in the Ohio Conference.
-While traveling through swampy areas of Ohio, he contracted malaria which kept him in precarious health the rest of his life.
-In 1824 he was ordained an elder.
+While traveling through swampy areas of Ohio, he contracted malaria, which kept him in precarious health the rest of his life.
+In 1824, he was ordained an elder.
 In 1825 he was elected to the supervisory position of presiding elder, appointed to the Canaan District in Pennsylvania (a large area mostly east of the Susquehanna River, south into Virginia, and north into New York).